Wednesday, 21 Jan 2026

-Mature Scots pines surround the younger spruce trees in this working forest, with scatterings of rowan, birch and willow.
-There’s even an old beech hedge: a clue that there’s been woodland here for quite a while.
+A mix of species can be found in this working forest.
+From mature Scots pines to young spruce as well as rowan, birch and willow.
+There’s even an old beech hedge - a clue that there’s been woodland here for quite a while.
 It’s a beautiful, peaceful place with plenty of woodland birds to spot.

 There are no waymarked trails, but there’s a good network of mostly level forest roads, tracks and paths.
 The paths and tracks are uneven and muddy in places.